StenlyTU/LFCS-official/stuff/EssentialCommands.md

 ## Read, and use system documentation

-* `commad --help` - Show help of a command
+* `commad --help` - Show help of a command.

-* `man command` - Show command manual
+* `man command` - Show command manual.

-  * `man -k keyword` - Search a manual for provided keywork
+  * `man -k keyword` - Search a manual for provided keywork.

-     * `sudo mandb` Create database used by `man -k` command
+     * `sudo mandb` Create database used by `man -k` command.

   * `man -f printf` - Show man sections for the command.
 Doing the same as whatis.

-* `/usr/share/doc` - It contains configuration files examples
+* `/usr/share/doc` - It contains configuration files examples.

-* `info command` - It shows info document
+* `info command` - It shows info document.

-* bash completion
+* Bash completion
-  * During the digitalization of a command can be used the pressed two time Tab key to show possible value or parameter
+  * During the digitalization of a command can be used the pressed two time Tab key to show possible value or parameter.
-  * `yum -y install bash-completion` must be installed
+  * `yum -y install bash-completion` - must be installed.

 ## Manage access to the root account

-* ` root` is the system administrator
+* **root** is the system administrator.

 * When logged as root, shell prompts `#` character.
 Otherwise `$`

-* `su` Used to become root.
-It will continue to use the current session with user and group id substituted
+* `su` - Used to become root.
+It will continue to use the current session with user and group id substituted.
-  * It will ask root password
+  * It will ask root password.
-* `su -` Used to become root.
-It is same as logging into a fresh session on a terminal
+* `su -` - Used to become root.
+It is same as logging into a fresh session on a terminal.
-  * It will ask root password
+  * It will ask root password.
-* `su - user` Login as user.
+* `su - user` - Login as user.
-  * It will be required user password
+  * It will be required user password.
-  * If command is executed by root, password won't be required
+  * If command is executed by root, password won't be required.

 * `sudo -i` - ??? root login

 * `sudo -l` - This will list all of the rules in the `/etc/sudoers` file that apply to your user.
 This gives you a good idea of what you will or will not be allowed to do with sudo as any user.

-* `sudo` command to allow an ordinary user to execute commands as a different user (usually the superuser)
+* `sudo` - command to allow an ordinary user to execute commands as a different user(usually the superuser).

 * In default configuration, group `wheel` is authorized to act as root.
 If a user is member of `wheel` can execute all command as root with this syntax:
   * `sudo command`